frconor-ebook/meditations/_posts/2025-06-02-the-gift-of-counsel.md

 Sometimes the Holy Spirit may tell us to be silent.
 Not to react.
 Not to lose our temper.
 Not to have a knee-jerk reaction.
 To be silent, because now our children are older.
 They\'ve heard everything.
 We get the gift of counsel to keep our silence and pray.

 Somebody said once, "The person who has the truth knows how to keep silent."
 They don\'t need to argue or prove their point.
-So sometimes we give great examples with our silence.
+So sometimes we give great example with our silence.
 We let things pass.
 We let people discover the truth that we already know.

 Sometimes the decisions we have to make may be in very important matters.
 Sometimes they might be also very trivial things.
 But in all those decisions, in some way or another, the goal of holiness is involved.